Yale University: Athletics

-Yale crew is the oldest collegiate athletic team in America, and won Olympic Games Gold Medal for men's eights in 1924 and 1956.
-The Yale Corinthian Yacht Club, founded in 1881, is the oldest collegiate sailing club in the world.

 In 1896, Yale and Johns Hopkins played the first known ice hockey game in the United States.
 Since 2006, the school's ice hockey clubs have played a commemorative game.

 Yale students claim to have invented Frisbee, by tossing empty Frisbie Pie Company tins.

 Yale athletics are supported by the Yale Precision Marching Band.
 "Precision" is used here ironically; the band is a scatter-style band that runs wildly between formations rather than actually marching.
 The band attends every home football game and many away, as well as most hockey and basketball games throughout the winter.

 Yale intramural sports are also a significant aspect of student life.
 Students compete for their respective residential colleges, fostering a friendly rivalry.
-The year is divided into fall, winter, and spring seasons, each of which includes about ten different sports.
+The year is divided into fall, winter, and spring seasons, each of which includes about 10 different sports.
 About half the sports are coeducational.
 At the end of the year, the residential college with the most points (not all sports count equally) wins the Tyng Cup.

 Song

-Notable among the songs commonly played and sung at events such as commencement, convocation, alumni gatherings, and athletic games are the alma mater, "Bright College Years".
+Notable among the songs commonly played and sung at events such as commencement, convocation, alumni gatherings, and athletic games is the alma mater, "Bright College Years".
 Despite its popularity, "Boola Boola" is not the official fight song, albeit being the origin of the university's unofficial motto.
 The official Yale fight song, "Bulldog" was written by Cole Porter during his undergraduate days and is sung after touchdowns during a football game.
 Additionally, two other songs, "Down the Field" by C.W.
 O'Conner, and "Bingo Eli Yale", also by Cole Porter, are still sung at football games.
 According to College Fight Songs: An Annotated Anthology published in 1998, "Down the Field" ranks as the fourth-greatest fight song of all time.

 Mascot

-The school mascot is "Handsome Dan", the Yale bulldog, and the Yale fight song contains the refrain, "Bulldog, bulldog, bow wow wow."
+The school mascot is "Handsome Dan", the Yale bulldog, and the Yale fight song contains the refrain, "Bulldog, bulldog, bow wow wow".
 The school color, since 1894, is Yale Blue.
 Yale's Handsome Dan is believed to be the first college mascot in America, having been established in 1889.